How long will it take to notice improvement?

 Every person is an individual with different issues and healing response times, but we will do our best to give you a clear idea of what to expect with your treatment.

-Are any animals or animal products are used in the production of Sun Herbal formulas?
+Are any animals or animal products are used in the production of our formulas?

-Are any endangered species used in the production of Sun Herbal medicines?
+Are any endangered species used in the production of our herbal formulas?

 While this practice does still occur in some parts of China, the majority of herbal medicines produced in China use only farmed or cultivated species.
 This is currently enforced internationally by CITES (The Convention on International Trade in Endangered Species).